ricahardHaggioGwati/TypeScript-Basics/README.md

-# TypeScript Classes and Interfaces
+# TypeScript Basics

 Moving forward wit the TypeScript train 🚋

 ## Description

-An overview into classes and interfaces served by yours truly in the best fasion I know how.
+An overview into basics served by yours truly in the best fasion I know how.

 ## Getting Started